-This is my 22nd year teaching.
+This is my 28th year teaching.
 Just as a test of my memory, I’m going to try to list every class I have ever taught, or am teaching now.
 The italics indicate the subjects which I am most confident I can teach well, whether I am teaching them currently, or not.
-Classes in my 2016-2017 teaching assignment are shown in bold.
-As for improving the others: I’ll work more on them . . . when the current school year is over.
-2016-2017 is a rare year, in a good way: the classes in bold are now a subset of the classes in italics.
+Classes in my 2022-2023 teaching assignment are shown in bold.
+As for improving the others: I’ll work more on that . . . when I have the time.

 - Algebra I